 School Policy

-Each school shall submit to the Superintendent and Board, for review and comment, its Title I school parent involvement policy, which must meet all legal requirements, including a school-parent compact developed in keeping with legal requirements.
+Each school shall submit to the Superintendent and Board, for review and comment, its Title I school parent and family engagement policy, which must meet all legal requirements, including a school-parent compact developed in keeping with legal requirements.
 This policy shall be developed jointly with, and distributed by the school to, parents of participating students.

-A copy of each school's parent involvement policy and accompanying checklist shall be kept on file in the Central Office.
+A copy of each school's parent and family engagement policy and accompanying checklist shall be kept on file in the Central Office.

 CURRICULUM AND INSTRUCTION K08.13451